A top of page original.jpg

 • Children in nappies are changed regularly

-• When children need changing, a member of staff will take them to a changing area
+• When children need changing, a member of staff will guide them to a changing area

 • Staff will put on gloves to tend to children